 One thing is certain – you can’t make an assumption that your body is behaving in the same way as a bunch of cells in a Petri dish – there’s too much at stake.
 At this stage of our knowledge, trial and error is the only way, using different dietary approaches between scans and blood tests to see what works for you.

-In my view, a diet that encourages ketosis is the best starting point for all forms of breast cancer because a low sugar environment is linked to reduced risk gap for all of the receptor types.
+In my view, shared by many experts, a diet that encourages ketosis is the best starting point for all forms of breast cancer.
+Again, it’s worth stating that a holistic protocol considers what’s best for the host as well as what’s worst for the tumour.
+A low sugar environment is linked to reduced risk for all of the receptor types.
 But what does that mean?

 There is widespread confusion about the ketogenic diet and some clarification is needed.
 There are various ways of being ‘in ketosis’ and various diets can raise blood ketones.
 New born babies are in ketosis for their first 48 hours, body builders eating only steak and eggs may also be in ketosis, vegans on coconut oil and avocado, and starvation also induces ketosis, so any talk of the ketogenic diet needs to acknowledge that it is not a single diet style.
 In fact ketosis is simply what happens when your body runs out of sugar and turns to fats for energy.
 It’s nothing new or radical: healthy bodies do it every day, several times, overnight and between meals.